Severe Thunderstorm Warning issued for Barton, Vernon by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Barton, Vernon by NWS

-Effective: 2021-10-13 08:39:00 CDT Expires: 2021-10-13 09:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-10-13 07:44:00 CDT Expires: 2021-10-13 08:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Barton; Vernon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 AM CDT FOR EASTERN BARTON AND SOUTHEASTERN VERNON COUNTIES At 838 AM CDT, severe thunderstorms were located along a line extending from near Sheldon to 9 miles west of Jasper, moving east at 45 mph.
-HAZARD...60 mph wind gusts.
+Target Area: Barton; Vernon The National Weather Service in Springfield has issued a * Severe Thunderstorm Warning for Eastern Bourbon County in southeastern Kansas Northern Crawford County in southeastern Kansas Northwestern Barton County in southwestern Missouri Vernon County in west central Missouri * Until 830 AM CDT. * At 744 AM CDT, severe thunderstorms were located along a line extending from 6 miles northeast of Redfield to 6 miles west of Girard, moving northeast at 85 mph.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Lamar...
-Sheldon Montevallo...
-Lamar Heights Irwin...
-Milford Kenoma...
-Oakton Iantha...
-Boston This includes Interstate 49 between mile markers 60 and 79.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Nevada...
+Fort Scott Girard...
+Arma Marmaton...
+Arcadia Walker...
+Schell City Bronaugh...
+Fulton Redfield...
+Hepler Moundville...
+Richards Milo...
+Deerfield Metz...
+Harwood Stotesbury...
+Farlington This includes Interstate 49 between mile markers 80 and 107.
+TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0